Building a Holistic Cyber Defence Strategy for AV Systems

 Are you asking the right questions?

 Why are we talking about all this?
-Kinly believes the entire AV industry needs to improve its security to improve their clients’ security posture and reduce their attack surface.
+Kinly believes the entire AV industry needs to bolster security to protect clients’ security posture and reduce their attack surface.
 The fundamental questions you need to ask yourself are: Do I know what is on my network and where it is talking?
 What is our cyber strategy?
 How can we make our products and services more secure for our customers, and what processes can we put in place to achieve this?

 I’ll leave you with a closing thought that makes this advice particularly important to heed.
 The casino attack used protocols commonly used in audio-visual devices to covertly send the data out to hackers.
 Makes you wonder, doesn’t it?